consensusnetworks/casimir/apps/docs/src/guide/staking.md

 ## Stake Withdrawals

-Users can request a withdrawal of any amount of their stake at any time.
-If the requested amount is available in the buffered balance (prepooled balance plus withdrawn balance), the withdrawal is fulfilled immediately.
+You can request a withdrawal of any amount of your stake at any time.
+If the requested amount is available in the manager's withdrawable balance (prepooled balance plus withdrawn balance), the withdrawal is fulfilled immediately.
 Otherwise, the withdrawal is added to the pending withdrawals queue and fulfilled when the requested amount is available (usually within 1-4 days, depending on the amount).